samwallach7/NHL_Analysis/README.md

 ![Fig6](https://github.com/samwallach7/NHL_Analysis/assets/148116220/dec6e119-d192-4ccf-a1aa-7158217ac5f7)

-We believe this can be attributed to a variety of factors, including a renewed defensive emphasis (in coaching, player development, tactics, etc.) to counteract NHL offenses and also a major rule change related to offsides (preventing players from remaining in the offside zone)
+We believe this can be attributed to a variety of factors, including a renewed defensive emphasis (in coaching, player development, tactics, etc.) to counteract NHL offenses and also a major rule change related to offsides (preventing players from remaining in the offside zone).

 ### Player Statictics
 #### How have individual player statistics evolved over time?